ymoldabe/backend/1337b04rd/README.md

 - Сomments should display your comment ID and user avatar.

 #### Data Storage
-- Use SQLite to store posts, comments, user sessions, and any necessary metadata.
+- Use PostgreSQL to store posts, comments, user sessions, and any necessary metadata.
 - Use S3-compatible storage for images attached to posts and comments (use at least 2 buckets).
 You have to use your code from the previous `triple-s` project (alternatively, you can use [MinIO](https://github.com/minio/minio)).
 You can improve on your previous project.
 - Ensure that image uploads are validated and securely handled.